Kurt Wagner (general): Early life

+NVA service

 In October 1949 he moved to the Party's Central Academy at Privolsk in the Soviet Union where he undertook twelve months of special training.
 Between 1950 and 1952 he was in charge of the police station at Hohenstücken, and in July 1952 he was promoted, but still only to the rank of Chief Inspector.
-Although East Germany did not feel able to create an army till 1956, in October 1952 military service grades were introduced for the Police Service, and in October 1952 Kurt Wagner became a General Major in the Kasernierte Volkspolizei, a police division which would later come to be seen as a precursor to the National People's Army.
+Although East Germany did not feel able to create an army till 1956, in October 1952 military service grades were introduced for the Police Service, and in October 1952 Kurt Wagner became a Major General in the Kasernierte Volkspolizei, a police division which would later come to be seen as a precursor to the National People's Army.
 In 1952 he became Deputy Chief of Staff in the Police Operational Division, shortly afterwards promoted to the Chief of Staff position.
 There followed another interlude in the Soviet Union where from 1955 till 1957 he attended the General Staff Academy in Moscow and ended up with a degree in Military Sciences.
 He was placed in charge of East Germany's Military District III, headquartered in Leipzig, in December 1957.
 At the end of 1959 Kurt Wagner was appointed Deputy Minister for Defence, and on 7 October 1961 he was promoted to the rank of General Lieutenant.
 On 1 March 1966 be was promoted to General Colonel.
 A year after that he retired.

 Kurt Wagner lived in Strausberg till his death in July 1989, a few months before the German Democratic Republic which he had served over more than four decades ceased to exist as a separate state.